-- All Oxnard College students may check-out reserve, circulation or digital media materials.
-Free community members borrower's cards are still available to Ventura County residents. - Computer lap-tops are also available for check-out to students, faculty and staff. - Library hours are 8:00 a.m.
-9:00 p.m.
-Monday through Thursday, 8:00 a.m. - 5:00 p.m. on Friday, and 8:00 a.m. - 12:00 p.m. on Saturday during the Fall and Spring Semesters.
-Summer Semester hours are 8:00 a.m. - 5:00 p.m. on Monday and Tuesday, 8:00 a.m. - 7:00 p.m. on Wednesday and Thursday, and 9:00 a.m. - 12:00 p.m. on Friday.
-The LLRC is closed on Sunday. - Professional librarians and staff are available in the LLRC to assist you in all areas of the LLRC.
+- Self check systems are available in the LLRC.
+Students IDs are now required for all Oxnard College students to check-out reserve, circulation or digital media materials.
+Free ID cards for community members are still available. - Computer lap-tops and Apple IPADs are also available for check-out. - Library hours are 8:00 a.m.
+9:00 p.m. during fall and Spring Semesters (Monday through Friday) and 8:00 a.m. - 5:00 p.m. during Summer Semester (Monday through Thursday) and 9:00 a.m. - 12:00 p.m. on Saturday.
+The LLRC is closed on Sunday. - Professional librarians and staff are available in the LLRC to assist you in all areas of the LLRC usage.